giter/loading.js/README.md

 Loading.js
 ==========

-This `loading.js` ajax engine is a pure javascript web-development protocol for component-based web development.
+This `loading.js` is a web-development protocol for component-based web development.

-It is very simple that I think every web developer can understand it from source code.
+It's pure javascript and simple enough so that I think everyone can understand it from source code.

 ## Loading.js in brief: